 - Local data storage

-Are password managers secure?
+Are password management tools secure?

 - All your data in one place: Whether your data is being stored locally or in the cloud, all of it is still sitting in one centralized location.
 That means if an attacker is able to bypass encryption to get one login credential, they now have access to them all.